yoyow-org/yoyow_en_docs/docs/api/wallet_api.rst

 Required private key authority
 """"""""""""""""""
-It needs the active key of the principal.
+It needs the active key of the client.

 Access authorization limit
 """"""""""""""""""